Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 I pronounce creamy.

-about sex, basically meaning that everyone was able to bone everyone else.
+basically meaning that everyone was able to burn everyone else.

 Noise encouraged what they called a complex marriage system,